GTAmodding/gta3script-specs/SPECIFICATION.md

 conditional_expression := argument {whitespace} relop {whitespace} argument ;
 ```

-These expressions behaves as if the following was executed:
+These expressions behave as if the following is executed:

 | Expression | Behaves As If                                  |
 | ---------- | ---------------------------------------------- |